A remarkable ageless sestertius of Agrippina the Elder, now given a new provenance

 The rev. S P Q R / MEMORIAE / AGRIPPINAE Carpentum drawn l. by two mules; the cover supported by standing figures at the corners with ornamented side.

 Agrippina the Elder, one of the most tragically unfortunate women of Roman history.
 Agrippina was destined to achieve the highest possible status that did not happen.
 In 29AD she was deprived of her freedom, and in 33 CE of life itself.
 This sestertius dedicated to Agrippina was produced by her son Caligula, The inscription, SPQR MEMORIAE AGRIPPINAE, is itself dedicatory from the Senate and the Roman people to the memory of Agrippina.

 Giorgio Giacosa wrote:-

 This coin is the cover coin of the ‘Women of the Female Caesars’.
 You have the very best Agrippina the Elder I ever saw in my long numismatic life.
 The coin was – when I wrote my book – the property of Mr. Athos Moretti (1907-1993), as were most of the coins illustrated in the book.
 The beautiful Agrippina was already in his collection in these early years.
 That is why you wrote on the invoice “Moretti – Italy”.

 Athos Moretti was a Swiss gentlemen, based in Milano (Italy) and Bellinzona (Switzerland).
 He collected mainly Greek and Roman coins.

-How the coin came in the hands of LVH, Moretti used to sell coin, mainly, but not only, to Cahn (MM), Mildenberg (Leu) and Russo (NAC).
+How the coin came in the hands of LVH, Moretti used to sell coins – mainly but not exclusively to Cahn (MM), Mildenberg (Leu), and Russo (NAC).

 At the sale in 1995 it was written ‘with a superb brown patina, extremely fine and virtually as struck, of a quality very seldom encountered on a Roman coin’